 “Love for the music, playing from the soul, warm, colorful, controlled, honest, not imposing but enchanting… Blissful.”

-Emi Ohi Resnick (violin), Simone van der Giessen (viola) and Timora Rosler (cello).
+Natalia Gabunia (violin), Naomi Peters (viola) and Timora Rosler (cello).

 Timora Rosler, cello

-She has participated in numerous music festivals including Ravinia, Aspen, Banff Center for the Arts, the Manchester Cello Festival, the International Musicians Seminar in Prussia Cove (England), Cello Festival Zutphen, Pro Festival in Rolandseck (Germany), the Maurice Ravel Summer Academy in France and the Gaia Chamber Music Festival in Thun.
+She participated in numerous music festivals including Ravinia, Aspen, Banff Center for the Arts, Cello Biënnale Amsterdam, Manchester Cello Festival, International Musicians Seminar in Prussia Cove (England), Francigena International Art Festival, Cello Festival Zutphen, Pro Festival in Rolandseck (Germany), Maurice Ravel Summer Academy in France and the Gaia Chamber Music Festival in Thun.

 With the Orquesta de Cámara Mayo of Buenos Aires, she toured extensively throughout The Netherlands (including the Amsterdam Concertgebouw) and Argentina with the works of Piazzolla.
 Both a television and a CD recording were made of this collaboration.
 She has also made recordings for Israeli, Hungarian, German, Dutch and American Radio.

-Her most recent cd release includes the complete works by Beethoven for cello and piano with pianist Klára Würtz.
+Timora has recorded numerous CD’s which have been reviewed with praise.
+Her most recent includes the complete works by Beethoven for cello and piano with pianist Klára Würtz.

-She is a professor of cello at the Utrecht Conservatory of Music, and has given masterclasses at venues and events such as the International Conservatoire Week in St Petersburg, Francigena Festival in Italy, International Cello Congress & Festival in Israel, Utrecht String Academy in St Vallerin (France), Davos Winter Academy in Switzerland and Instituto Bellini in Italy.
+She is a professor of cello at the Utrecht Conservatory of Music, and has given masterclasses at venues and events such as the International Conservatoire Week in St Petersburg in Russia, Forum Muzikae in Madrid, Francigena Internationaal Festival, International Cello Congress & Festival in Israel, Utrecht String Academy in St Vallerin in France, Davos Winter Academy in Switzerland and Instituto Bellini in Italy.

 In 2013 she was a jury member at the Aram Khachaturian International Cello Competition in Armenia.

-Timora Rosler plays on a Thomas Dodd cello from 1800.
+Timora plays on a Thomas Dodd cello from 1800.